hyperledger/aries-rfcs/features/0804-didcomm-rpc/README.md

 ### Constraints

-The primary constraint with this protocol is that the two parties using the protocol must understand one another--what `method` to use, what to provide in the `params`, how to process the `request`, what the `response` means, and so on.
+The primary constraint with this protocol is that the two parties using the protocol must understand one another--what [JSON-RPC] request(s) to use, what parameters to provide, how to process the those requests, what the `response` means, and so on.
 It is not a protocol to be used between arbitrary parties, but rather one where the parties have knowledge outside of DIDComm of one another and their mutual capabilities.

 On the other hand, that constraint enables great flexibility for explicitly collaborating agents (such as a mobile wallet and the agent of its manufacturer)